 Every moment of every day provides us with a new and unique expression of energy.
 When we drop our defenses and open to it, we’re nourished.
-Prana comes pouring in as sustenance which fuels our growth.
+Prana comes pouring in as sustenance for our growth.

-Prana vayu can be strengthened by consuming fresh, nutritious, and easily digestible foods, as well as fresh air and sunshine.
-It can be enhanced by consciously opening to the energy coming through your environment and through the people you’re in contact with.
-You can maintain a healthy flow of this vital force by keeping an open heart and mind.
+We can strengthen prana vayu by consuming fresh, nutritious, and easily digestible foods, pure air, and sunshine.
+And we can further enhance it by consciously opening to the energy coming through our environment and the people we’re in contact with.
+Keeping an open heart and mind will help us maintain a healthy flow of this vital force.

 Overeating, drug and alcohol addictions, or even an overload of information and sensory input can exhaust pranic stores.
-You have to be able to process what you ingest, to digest and assimilate it, and then to eliminate whatever you can’t use.
+We must digest and assimilate what we ingest and eliminate whatever we can’t use.
 Too much of anything can lead to indigestion and stagnation.

-Through training, you can learn to increase your capacity to absorb prana and to use it to nurture your spiritual growth.
+Through training, we can learn to increase our capacity to absorb prana and to use it to nurture our spiritual growth.

 Practice for Strengthening Prana Vayu

 Note: This practice is portable.
-It can be performed at any time, in any location, while in the midst of your daily activities.
+You can implement it at any time or location during your daily activities.

 To practice step 3:

-- Take a deep, slow breath through the nose allowing the energy and awareness to flow up into the third eye area, then descend into the throat, through the heart center, and down into manipura (the chakra just below the navel and slightly inward toward the spine).
+Take a deep, slow breath through the nose, allowing the energy and awareness to flow into the third eye area, descend into the throat, through the heart center, and down into manipura (the chakra just below the navel and slightly inward toward the spine).

-The purpose of this exercise is to dissolve your resistance — your illusion of separation — so you can open more fully to the energy which sustains you.
+This exercise aims to dissolve your resistance — your illusion of separation — so you can open more fully to the energy that sustains you.

-Energy is always trying to flow in, but you block it with your resistance and tension.
-Resistance terminates your connection.
-It cuts you off from the newness and vitality of life.
+Energy is always trying to flow in, but we block it with our resistance and tension.
+Resistance terminates the connection.
+It cuts us off from the newness and vitality of life.

-Cut a branch from a tree and its fruit will wither.
-It has no root system to feed and sustain its growth.
+Cut a branch from a tree, and its fruit will wither.
+It needs a root system to feed and sustain its growth.

-Your resistance and tension are born from the belief that you’re separate from the tree of life.
-Like the cut branch and its fruit, resistance appears to separate you from your source.
-But in reality there’s no separation.
-You’re always one with the tree of life.
+Resistance and tension are born from the belief that we’re separate from the tree of life.
+Like the cut branch and its fruit, resistance appears to divide us from our source.
+But in reality, there’s no separation.
+We’re always one with the tree of life.